raplima/drill-cuttings/README.md

 A collection of Python scripts to isolate and segment individual drill cuttings chips in thin section scanning electron microscope (SEM) images.

 # Getting started
 Clone this repository to yur local machine using your tool of choice.
-Install [Anaconda](https://www.anaconda.com/) if you don't have it and open the [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/).
-Navigate to the location of the cloned repository and install the [environment](environment.yml) using the command:
+Install [Anaconda](https://www.anaconda.com/) if you don't have it and open the [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/). **Navigate to the location of the cloned repository** and install the [environment](environment.yml) using the command:
 `conda env create -f environment.yml`

+Installing the `environment.yml` might take some time.
 Then, follow the instructions to activate the newly installed environment:
 `conda activate py_env`

 The terminal should look something like this:
 ![Terminal example](./resources/prompt_env.PNG)

-Now you should be able to segment the individual drill cuttings using the [chip_identification](./chip_identification.py) script.
+Now you should be able to segment the individual drill cuttings using the [chip_identification](./chip_identification.py) script - remember to use the `py_env` environment.

 # Isolating and segment chips
 Open your local [chip_identification](./chip_identification.py) and modify the input and output parameters.